-If you’re anything like us, you love documentaries and learning everything you possibly can about our health and bodies.
+If you’re anything like us, you love watching documentaries and learning everything you possibly can about our health and bodies.

 When it came to receiving our Celiac Disease diagnosis, the hunt for a variety of gluten free documentaries began.
 Knowing others were researching the gluten free lifestyle is comforting.
 We are not alone and gluten free documentaries do exist.
 More than we honestly thought there would be.